 If you have been convicted of a misdemeanor or felony offense, then you cannot remove the record of arrest in Washington State.
 You may, however, qualify to vacate your conviction.
 When you vacate a conviction, a written request must be made to the court and you must meet certain requirements.

 There are some offenses that are not eligible to be vacated, such as a DUI, and there are a variety of other requirements a person must meet.
-For example, for misdemeanors, at least three years must have passed following the end of any probationary period following conviction with no new arrests or convictions (for charges reduced from DUI, the wait could be longer).
+For example, for misdemeanors, at least three years must have passed following the end of any probationary period following conviction with no new arrests or convictions (for domestic violence offenses the law requires five years and for charges reduced from DUI, the wait includes 10 years from the original violation date with no new alcohol-related offenses).
 For felony convictions, the waiting period could be 5-10 years, depending on the offense.

 A request to vacate a record is discretionary, meaning a judge does not have to grant it, even if a person otherwise qualifies under the statute.
-Also, only one offense in a lifetime can be vacated.
-If a request to vacate is granted, the effect is that the previous guilty plea is withdrawn and the charge is dismissed.
+If a request to vacate is granted, the effect is that the previous guilty plea/finding is withdrawn and the charge is dismissed.
 Thereafter, a person can legally and honestly say they have not been convicted of the offense and would not need to disclose it as a conviction on future applications, etc.

 Vacating an offense can be helpful, but it is not as perfect solution.
 For instance, the record of the case is not deleted.
 There will still be a court record of everything that occurred in the case unless the record is also sealed (see below).
 Also, the Department of Licensing does not recognize vacated convictions, so if the offense was a driving offense DOL will still maintain the conviction information on its own records.